-(C) OFFICIAL SFU LETTER OF ACCEPTANCE / ADMISSION LETTER
+(D) OFFICIAL SFU EXCHANGE / STUDY ABROAD ADMISSION LETTER

-(mailed or emailed to you).
-Include your SFU letter of acceptance (also known as an admission letter; sent to you via mail or e-mail) in your application for a Study Permit and (if applicable) Temporary Resident Visa.
+Include your SFU Exchange / Study Abroad letter of acceptance (also known as an admission letter; sent to you via e-mail) in your application for a Study Permit and (if applicable) Temporary Resident Visa.

 You must prove you have enough money to pay for your tuition and living expenses for at least one year, as well as for your return transportation to your home country.
 If your spouse and/or children are accompanying you, you will need to show adequate funds to support them as well.
 You can demonstrate proof of sufficient funds using documents such as a bank draft, transfer letter of credit, scholarship funding letter, official letter of your sponsorship or, as in the case of some graduate students, a letter offering employment at SFU as a Teaching Assistant or Research Assistant.
 Please review typical estimated costs of living on the SFU Financial Aid website.